admhpr/oversight/content/blog/solid-typescript.md

 😨🤯 wat?

 Ask yourself can you replace a parent class with a child class without changing anything?
-Here's a classic square rectangle example to make that statment clear.
+Here's a classic square rectangle example...